Ocean debris kills nearly one million sea creatures every single year.

 “Beach” cleanups can take place anywhere!
 You don’t have to live along a coast to help keep our oceans clean.
-Every piece of plastic and debris that you clean up is one fewer item of trash that will find its way into the ocean and potentially entangle and harm marine life.
+Every piece of plastic and debris that you clean up is one fewer item of trash that can find its way into a waterway and potentially entangle and harm marine life.
 Cleanups can take place at a beach next to the ocean, at a park, a river, or just around your local town.

 Please join us in hosting a cleanup event in your area!
 Get your friends and family together and devote 2 hours to a positive action that will benefit your community and the ocean environment.

 If you’d like to register as an official event, please download our BEACH CLEANUP GUIDE or read on below!

 How to get started planning your beach cleanup: